sentinel-official/docs/docs/node-monitoring/missed-blocks-checker.md

 ### Create a Telegram Bot

-To receive notifications on Telegram about your missed blocks, you'll need to create a bot.
+To use the Missed Blocks Checker on Telegram, you first need to create a bot.
 You can do this using Telegram’s [BotFather](https://t.me/BotFather).
 For example, you could create a bot named `@my_validator_missed_blocks`.

 Once the bot is created, make sure to save the following details:
 -  **Token**: This is a unique identifier tied to your bot’s name